 Be prepared for a pleasant surprise if you equate ice skating with indoor rinks.
 January brings two golden open-air skating opportunities:

-- Wiener Eistraum (starts January 19th and continues until March 5th): a beautifully-lit set of rinks and trails across the square in front of the Rathaus and through the surrounding park
+- Wiener Eistraum (typically starts mid-January and continues until early March): a beautifully-lit set of rinks and trails across the square in front of the Rathaus and through the surrounding park

 - Eislauf-Verein: a traditional open-air rink next to the Konzerthaus that’s well over a hundred years old.
 Usually open daily through January